-For all the fashion-loving bookworms out there, we have good news: our common passions for sustainable fashion and the ecological revolutions of the industry are more accessible than ever.
-It’s easier than ever to keep yourself up-to-date on everything that is going on in the movement, be it on the go throughout the week on your e-reader, or on a cosy Sunday evening at home with a paperback, but sifting through the countless options can be overwhelming.
-So, we’ve put together a list of our favourite must-read ethical fashion books.
+To all the eco-conscious fashion-loving bookworms out there, this one’s for you.
+Learning about sustainable fashion and the ecological revolutions of the industry is more accessible than ever.
+It’s easy to keep yourself up-to-date on everything that is going on in the movement, be it on the go throughout the week on your e-reader or a cosy Sunday evening at home with a paperback.
+But we know sifting through the countless options can be overwhelming.
+So, we’ve put together a list of our favourite must-read sustainable and ethical fashion books!
 You can thank us later.

 To Die For: Is Fashion Wearing Out the World? – Lucy Siegle

-With Lucy Siegle being an ethical columnist at The Guardian and a passionate journalist on environmental topics, it is no surprise that one of the most straight-forward pieces of literature comes from her pen.
-To Die For aims to shed light on the reality of workers in countries such as Bangladesh, Cambodia, and Uzbekistan, who are still struggling every single day under the pressure of the fast fashion industry.
-Based on dense and intense research and fieldwork, this book will make you want to have a deep look into your personal wardrobe—moral dilemma intended.
+With Lucy Siegle being an ethical columnist at The Guardian and a passionate journalist on environmental topics, it’s no surprise that one of the most straightforward pieces of literature on this list comes from her pen.
+To Die For aims to shed light on the reality of workers in countries such as Bangladesh, Cambodia, and Uzbekistan, who are still struggling every day under the pressure of the fast fashion industry.
+Based on dense and intense research and fieldwork, this book will make you want to have a deep look into your wardrobe—moral dilemma intended.

 Made On Earth – Wolfgang Korn

 How exactly does a piece of clothing end up hanging in your wardrobe?
 How far did it travel, whose hands were fabricating it, whose lives did it touch?
-This is not only a book on the inner workings of the fast fashion industry, but also on the role globalisation is playing in the industry’s mechanisms.
-Wolfgang Korn, a german journalist and author, uncovers some hard facts that should be known all over the world.
+This is not only a book on the inner workings of the fast fashion industry but also on the role globalisation is playing in the industry’s mechanisms.
+Wolfgang Korn, a German journalist and author, uncovers some hard facts that everyone should know.
 Made On Earth is an honest piece of literature tackling important topics well worth exploring.

 Wardrobe Crisis – Clare Press

-Clare Press is a fashion journalist, editor-at-large for Marie Claire Australia, and author.
-Her book Wardrobe Crisis: How We Went From Sunday Best to Fast Fashion was named one of the best books of 2016, and is an eye-opening look at the state of the fashion industry—it should be compulsory reading for anyone who is interested in fashion.
+A list of ethical fashion books wouldn’t be complete without Clare Press.
+Press is a podcaster, author, consultant, and speaker working in the sustainable fashion space.
+Her book Wardrobe Crisis: How We Went From Sunday Best to Fast Fashion was named one of the best books of 2016 and is an eye-opening look at the state of the fashion industry—it should be compulsory reading for anyone interested in fashion.
 Diving deep into the history and ethics behind what we wear, Press puts her insider knowledge to good use, and we highly recommend taking a look.

 The Conscious Closet – Elizabeth L. Cline

-Keep up to date with her over on her blog.
+Keep up to date with her over on her Instagram.

 This is a Good Guide – Marieke Eyskoot

 To put it simply, this is a good guide for a sustainable lifestyle (as the title suggests).
-Author Marieke Eyskoot is a sustainable fashion and lifestyle expert, speaker and presenter, and her book is full of practical and positive tips that make your transition to green living fun and easy.
+Author Marieke Eyskoot is a sustainable fashion and lifestyle expert, speaker, and presenter.
+Her book is full of practical and positive tips that make your transition to green living fun and easy.
 What more could you ask for?

-Follow her over on Instagram for more useful sustainability content!
+Follow her over on Instagram for more helpful sustainability content!

 Stitched Up: The Anti-Capitalist Book of Fashion – Tansy E. Hoskins

 As a freelance journalist writing about labour rights and the fashion industry in The Guardian and Al Jazeera, Tansy Hoskins’ work has taken her to places like Bangladesh, Morocco, and the domestic Topshop warehouses.
-Her book explores consumerism and how phenomena such as ‘size zero‘ toxify not only the relationship with our own bodies, but with the planet as well.
+Her book explores consumerism and how phenomena such as ‘size zero’ toxify the relationship with our bodies and the planet.
 Moving between Karl Lagerfeld and Karl Marx, Hoskins reveals fundamental answers to some of the most urgent questions on fast fashion and capitalism.
-Reading this will not only educate you on the urge for sustainable and ecological decisions regarding fashion, but also on body positivity and the use of clothing to resist.
+Reading this will not only educate you on the urge for sustainable and ecological decisions regarding fashion but also on body positivity and the use of clothing to resist.

 Naked Fashion and Slow Fashion – Safia Minney

-People Tree is one of Good On You’s ‘Great’ brands, so it comes as no surprise that one of its founders and former CEO, Safia Minney, happens to be the author of two excellent pieces of literature on the workings of sustainable fashion brands.
-We love that she is tackling the important topic of the consumers’ power to support sustainable fashion by making a conscious choice when purchasing new clothing.
-Just like our ambassador Emma Watson put it: “As consumers we have so much power to change the world just by being careful with what we buy.”
-What we love even more is that Minney is not only sharing her knowledge on the topic, but also concrete ideas, by giving insight into the workings and concepts of eco-friendly stores in her second book Slow Fashion.
+People Tree is one of Good On You’s ‘Great’ brands, so it comes as no surprise that one of its founders and former CEO, Safia Minney, happens to be the author of two excellent ethical fashion books on the workings of sustainable fashion brands.
+We love that she is tackling the critical topic of the consumers’ power to support sustainable fashion by making a conscious choice when purchasing new clothing.
+Just like our ambassador Emma Watson put it: “As consumers, we have so much power to change the world just by being careful with what we buy.”
+What we love even more is that Minney is not only sharing her knowledge on the topic but also concrete ideas.
+She gives insight into the workings and concepts of eco-friendly stores in her second book Slow Fashion.